Reducing Your Sentence with AB600 in California

 Maybe.
 It is possible that a court could take a second look at your sentence without you doing anything, but there is no timeline during which that might happen.

 The court initiates resentencing.
 A lawyer can invite the court to have a look.
 The court is under no obligation to honor the lawyer’s request.
-Because the law is new, we do not yet know how often the court is responding to these requests.
+Since the law is still new, we don’t yet know how often courts are agreeing to review cases.
+However, because every county was required to put a plan in place by March 1, 2025, we expect to start seeing how those plans are actually being used in practice in both Nevada and Placer counties.

 How do you get resentenced under AB600?